Skip to Content

 Nettle is an upright plant which seldom grows much taller than 50 cm, and has a distinctive jagged leaf-shape.
 The other common weed which may be confused with it is nettle-leaved fathen (Chenopodium murale), which is closely related to fathen but has more jagged leaves than fathen.
 If you're unsure whether a weed is nettle-leaved fathen, you could try touching it to see if you get stung or not, but perhaps looking at the hairs might be better.
 Nettle has long, stinging hairs, whereas nettle-leaved fathen has no hairs.
 The flowers and fruits of nettle are greenish and indistinctive, hidden away at the base of the leaves (see middle photo).
 There are also a number of other nettle species, such as the native tree nettle (Urtica ferox) often found on bush margins.
 Occasionally you will also find perennial nettle (Urtica dioica), which has an underground rhizome system, grows in clumps, and the floral parts are on much larger stalks and thus more conspicuous than in nettle.

 Although nettle normally doesn't cause extensive problems in crops, occasionally when there is quite a bit of seed in the soil from poor control in the past, nettle can establish with a new crop to cause problems.
 You often see this next to where trees once grew in a paddock and thus once nettles grew in stock camps.
 It can be controlled in pastures using 2,4-D, and it is also reasonably susceptible to MCPA but not that well controlled by MCPB, especially once it is established.
 In horticultural crops and gardens, both glyphosate and paraquat are quite weak on nettle, so it's better to use amitrole or glufosinate (eg Buster).
 The best control with glufosinate is when it is applied with oxyfluorfen, and this mixture is available commercially as Vixen.
+But control by glyphosate can also be improved simply by adding carfentrazone (eg Nail EC, Hammer Force).

 Page authorised by Web Content Manager